What is the best bandsaw for resawing in 2021 and 2020?

 This is a band saw that comes complete with a one-speed motor that is both strong and speedy when using it for a resaw.
 It is easy enough to use, but durable enough to cut through plastic, metal, and boards.
 It also has a rack and a pinion table adjustment option that allows for height and angle adjustments.

-The SKIL 3386-01 resaw bandsaw is a stationary band saw that has a rip fence that ensures that you have an accurate cut, and that your blades will stay straight.
-A woodworker and metal cutter depend on the rip fence or the metal bar that is parallel to the saw blades that ensures a straight and non-crooked cut every time you cut.
+The SKIL 3386-01 resaw bandsaw is a stationary band saw that has a rip fence that ensures that you have an accurate cut, and that your blade will stay straight.
+A woodworker and metal cutter depend on the rip fence or the metal bar that is parallel to the saw blade that ensures a straight and non-crooked cut every time you cut.

 This machine’s power tool comes with a powerful motor, handle, rack, pinion adjustment, and the needed LED work light.

 With this simple tool, sawdust or metal shavings will certainly not be a problem for the right stationary bandsaw’s one half inch dust port.
-Not only does it give excellent work, whatever little particles that you might have gathered from cutting excess wood or metal can be sucked up easily with a vacuum, and this is made possible because of the attached dust port.
+Not only does it give excellent resaw, whatever little particles that you might have gathered from cutting excess wood or metal can be sucked up easily with a vacuum, and this is made possible because of the attached dust port.

 Once you start using this product, its effectiveness is very noticeable.
 It enables you to not only cut faster, but it also allows you to cut materials into pieces that are smaller and thicker than what the regular table would accomplish.

 In addition to all this, your resaw is very visible, and this is thanks to the design of the band saw, giving way for fewer second guesses.